peterjunpark/sns-backend/README.md

 To improve my NoSQL skills and practice the following concepts:
 - Modelling data and relationships for a document-driven NoSQL database.
 - Developing API endpoints and routes using Express and Mongoose to perform CRUD operations on a MongoDB database.
-- Working with RESTful practices.
+- Working with RESTful practices and testing API routes.
 - Model schemas, instances, instance methods, and cursor methods.

 ## Installation and usage